And our part in it.

 This can't be a scientific treatise, but the thoughts I've had over the last few years on this topic won't go away, and you know when this is so it's a sign that these thoughts hold meaning and must be expressed.
 We've all noticed that something is just not right.
 What's with the growing lack of social cohesion and the way progress on technological and medical fronts are raising more problems than they are curing?
 There has always been much in this World beyond our ability to know but things now seem to be beyond our ability to even comprehend much less, in any sense, control.

 We can't deny the benefits of science but as they say "a little knowledge is a dangerous thing".
 There is growing research that shows we are killing ourselves with our cleverness.
-Sunglasses have been pushed on modern humans with profit in mind but the scientific justification has it that they are a necessary defence against the sun which is growing stronger as the ozone layer (we are destroying) becomes thinner.
+Sunglasses have been pushed on modern humans with profit and fashion in mind, the scientific justification has it that they are a necessary defence against the sun which is growing stronger as the ozone layer (we are destroying) becomes thinner.
 We listened to this advice and happily went out into the world with sunglasses, smug and "protected."
 Only research has recently shown that natural melanin production is retarded if we don't, in the first instance, get enough direct sunlight through the eyes to start the process of production.
 Could we find out soon that our very efforts to save our children were putting their lives at risk?

 What if introducing "Social Media," for the right reasons, is the very thing that is causing the rise of cancer or other modern diseases and that leads to our downfall?
 Let me explain one scenario.
 Our Ape ancestors use "social grooming" in ways we still don't understand.
 But, it's argued that without it the troop cannot thrive much less survive.
 What if physical contact with our fellow human beings, like social grooming in apes, is needed in order for us to survive?
 This face to face social contact (denied us by "Social Media") could be what is needed to turn on certain hormones and/or turn off the production of cancer producing cells.